Upgrading to Enterprise Search 8.5.0? See Upgrading and migrating.

 Use two new native connectors (Tech Preview) to index content into search-optimized Elasticsearch indices and use them in search engines:

-- Deployments using connectors or crawler must include the Enterprise Search service, and the service should have at least 4 GB RAM per zone.
+- Deployments using connectors or crawler must include the Enterprise Search service, and the service must have at least 4 GB RAM per zone.
 To verify or change the RAM available to the Enterprise Search service on an Elastic Cloud deployment, see Infrastructure requirements.

 The new Enterprise Search connector framework in Python (Tech preview) enables users to: